PureHarmonyProject/app-ututnA/README.md

-# app-Antutu
+# app-ututnA
-AnTuTu app for OpenHarmony (that runs on HarmonyOS, Oniro and across OpenHarmony)
+ututnA app for OpenHarmony (that runs on HarmonyOS, Oniro and across OpenHarmony)